Testlio/hype/content/post/webhook-service-introduction.md

 1. Generating a unique hash for a unique event.
 For this we take the event type the consumer wishes to expose, and combine it with information we have on the consumer (API key among other things) to generate a unique hash.
 This step is **essential**, in order to protect our consumers from potential vulnerabilities, where the attacker could just guess the event types.
 2. Saving the generated hash with given callbacks and encrypted secret key to a DynamoDB table.

-Those two steps are two endpoints:
+For those two steps there are two endpoints:

 1. Endpoint that generates the event hashes
 2. Endpoint that takes in an event hash, information about the callback and saves it as a listener for a specific event

 The main reason for separating these steps into separate endpoints is simple.
 The consumer **MUST NOT** store the event hashes.
-Instead, if a service wants to trigger an event, it **MUST** always regenerate a hash for the event.
+Instead, if a service wants to trigger an event, it **MUST** always regenerate the hash for that event.

 This is again done for protection, by not storing the event type hash, it is easier for us to invalidate a specific consumer API key.
 It also means that even through changes to the hashing algorithm, we can maintain an accurate list of all existing listeners for a specific event.
-So, if for example, a service needs to revoke it's API key, we can simply generate a new one, which it can immediately use to fire off events that will still be delivered to all of its already existing listeners.
+So, if for example, a service needs to revoke it's API key, we can simply generate a new one, which the service can immediately use to fire off queued events that will be delivered to all of its already registered listeners without a hitch.

-For saving the actual event and consumer data to DynamoDB we use KMS to provide encryption for the listener secret (if provided with any).
-We wouldn't want to save unencrypted keys now, would we?!
+For saving the actual event and consumer data to DynamoDB we use KMS to provide encryption for the listener secret (if provided).
+We wouldn't want to save any unencrypted keys now would we?!

 So, in short the hook registering flow consists of: